 We purchased a small Pick and Place machine from China for doing small batch runs and prototypes.
 This post is to document the experience of buying and setting up a ZhengBang ZB3245TSS Pick & Place Machine.
 The company offers several other models, but we chose this one as it has 58 possible feeder slots meaning we could keep almost all the standard SMD components we usually use in the machine.

 Spoiler Alert: Our machine came with malware preinstalled which was able to infect any USB device plugged into it!
+It appears that this was an oversight by Zheng Bang, rather than any deliberate action.
 This will be discussed later in the article.

 We ordered the machine on AliExpress at a total price of about £4k GBP excluding import duty.
 It arrived just before we shut down for Christmas so it sat for a week before we had chance to look at it.
 It came pretty well packed in a large wooden crate and needed two people to lift it out of the box to put it in place.